 Further information is available within the local green space designation guidance.

-Once the responses have been received, we will consider all of the local green space designations submitted and those found to meet the requirements will be published as part of the preferred options consultation in Autumn 2019 for further comment.
+The consultation has now closed and all of the local green space designations submitted are being considered.
+Those found to meet the requirements will be published as part of the preferred options consultation in Autumn 2019 for further comment.